Matches are charged at £7.00 per peg

 Because the fish in Buzzard are still small they tend to eat anything they can get in their mouths, making sweetcorn, soft hooker pellets, small pieces of luncheon meat, chopped worm and maggots popular baits.
 Also, because the fish are so easy to catch, Buzzard is an ideal water for parents with children who are interested in taking up fishing.

 As with any water it pays to feed little and often to get the fish going and to hold them in your swim, but Buzzard is one of those waters where anglers tend not to measure their catches by weight but by the number of fish caught - which usually runs to over 100 in a typical four-hour session!
-The match record, set in 2014, stands at 86lbs.
+The match record, set in 2018, stands at 156lbs.

 Mallard and Teal Lakes